mlennox/webaudioapi-experiments/README.md

-# webaudioapi-experiments
-Experiments with the web audio api
+# Web Audio API - experiments

+Some investigations of the Web Audio API

+## PeriodicWave